 In school, we had to purchase printed font catalogs to choose the fonts we wanted to use.
 Yes, this was before the web, and mine was about an inch and half thick.
 In one of my typography classes, we were asked to pick three fonts we liked best from the entire catalog.
 We had 30 minutes to do it.
 No one finished.
 After a while, they all started looking the same.
 A lesson well learned and one I still practice today, never give more than three examples at one time.
 When a client likes part of one design piece and part of another, I take those pieces and come up with three new designs.
 The originals are then put on the back burner.

 Now for my own experience dealing with one of the contest websites.

 When they first started up several years ago, I decided to check out one of them on a client’s recommendation.
 Times were lean.

 One competition caught my eye for lawfirm in Los Angeles.

 People were submitting new logo designs at a record pace, and “someone” from the law firm was posting this same message to all of the submissions they were receiving from the designers:

 “The designs are great, all of the managing partners are in a meeting trying to pick one.
 Hang in there.”

 “Not yet, hang in there.”

 No, there was no meeting with the partners “trying to pick one.”
 How do I know this?
 I had another career before I became a graphic designer.
 I was as a legal secretary and later a paralegal.
 Working in the Los Angeles area for several years I knew this law firm well.
-Also having knowledge on how law firms work, I knew the managing partners were not in meeting trying to pick one.
+Also knowing how law firms work, I knew the managing partners were not at a meeting trying to pick one.
 At this point, my initial thoughts were confirmed, the contest was bogus.

 Later, I decided to Google some of the “winning” logos to see if the companies were real.
-Over whelming, I either could not find the company or if I did find the company, never was the winning logo used.
+Overwhelming, I either could not find the company or if I did find the one, never was the winning logo used.
 I ran this same test on five of the winning logos a few days ago and got the same results.